 While abroad, I had many moments whether during taxi rides, walking on the street, or even in the classroom, where my ethnicity was a challenge for locals to understand.
 Most people thought I was a whole list of different nationalities.
 When I would say that I was American, people struggled to accept that, "but where are you actually from?," they would ask.
 I always made sure to stay true to myself and explain how my parents immigrated from Brazil, but I grew up and was born in the United States.

 It is very important to me to affirm that I am American and other people that look like me, from all over the United States, are as well.
 Especially in the post-soviet landscape there is some confusion between ethnicity and nationality because ethno-states in the Soviet Union still inform worldviews to this day.
 I spoke about my background and interest in becoming a scholar of Russian/Eastern European studies, a field that is not known for its diversity, in my application for CLS.
 I try to use the opportunities I have to express that I am just as American as anyone else.
-We need the voice in all fields including academia.
+Our voices matter in all fields including academia.

 RD: What advice would you give to other Hispanic American students considering participating in CLS or other opportunities abroad?